bluegenes/2022-paper-protein-kmers/manuscript.md

 Given these propeties, containment-based $cAAI$ is closest to an alignment-adjusted version amino acid identity.
 While it does not exactly mimic alignment-based AAI estimates, it is able to represent both alignment fraction and identity information in a single value.

-AAI has been shown to be a robust measure of overall pairwise relatedness even for highly incomplete datasets, such as those comprised of only ~4% of the genome or 100 genes [@doi:10.1128/AEM.01398-06;@doi:10.1038/ismej.2017.113].
-AAI is most useful when nucleotide comparisons are not longer robust, typically less than ~80% nucleotide identity.

 <!---